davidzambo/pte-hangman/README.md

 You can comment out any records from the *words.txt* file (or any text file you use to play with) by starting the line with a '#' mark.

+###### Note2:

+If the look of the program falls apart, try to set the encoding of you console to IBM850 and/or set the minimum width to 80 chars and minimum height to 24 chars!